Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Mascot recording a relatively average level of approval activity when compared to local markets analysed countrywide

 Mascot has recorded approximately 42 residential properties granted approval annually.
-Over the past five financial years, from FY-21 to FY-25, around 210 homes were approved, with a further 106 approved in FY-26 so far.
-On average, about 17.1 people moved to the area each year for every dwelling built during these five years.
+Over the past five financial years, from FY-21 to FY-25, around 210 homes were approved.
+By FY-26108 dwellings had been approved so far.

-This demand significantly outpaces supply, typically putting upward pressure on prices and increasing competition among buyers.
-The average construction cost value of new homes being built is around $592,000.
-In FY-26, approximately $73.4 million in commercial approvals have been registered, indicating strong commercial development momentum.
+On average, over these five years, about 17.1 people moved to the area for each dwelling built.
+This significant demand outpaces supply, typically putting upward pressure on prices and increasing competition among buyers.
+The average construction cost of new homes is around $592,000.
+In FY-26, Mascot has registered approximately $73.4 million in commercial approvals, indicating strong commercial development momentum.
 Compared to Greater Sydney, Mascot records notably lower building activity, at 77.0% below the regional average per person.
 This constrained new construction usually reinforces demand and pricing for existing dwellings.
-This level is also lower than nationally, reflecting market maturity and possible development constraints.

-New building activity shows 46.0% detached houses and 54.0% medium and high-density housing.
-This skew towards compact living offers affordable entry pathways and attracts downsizers, investors, and first-time purchasers.
-Interestingly, developers are building more traditional houses than the current mix suggests (21.0% at Census), indicating continued strong demand for family homes despite density pressures.
-With around 1487 people per dwelling approval, Mascot reflects a highly mature market.
-Looking ahead, Mascot is expected to grow by approximately 5,712 residents through to 2041.
+The mix of new building activity shows approximately 46.0% detached houses and 54.0% medium to high-density housing.
+This skew towards compact living offers affordable entry pathways, attracting downsizers, investors, and first-time purchasers.
+Interestingly, developers are building more traditional houses than the current market share suggests (21.0% at Census), indicating continued strong demand for family homes despite density pressures.
+Mascot reflects a highly mature market with around 1487 people per dwelling approval.
+Looking ahead, Mascot is projected to grow by approximately 5,712 residents through to 2041, according to the latest AreaSearch quarterly estimate.
 At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development